 - Funnel charts can also incorporate additional metrics or annotations to provide further insights into the process.

-Tips for Creating Effective Data Visualizations
+Tips to Create Effective Data Visualizations

 Below we will point out some effective data visualization best practices.
 By following these tips and continuously refining your approach, you can create compelling and informative visual representations of your data.